Announcements

 Businesses

-• If using a container with a secure lid, place waste at the curb 1 hour before closing, or
+Place bins with secure lids at the curb 1 hour before closing or after 8:00 PM.

-Remember, containers must be removed from the curb by the time your business reopens.
+Bins must be removed from the curb by the time your business reopens

 2024 Alternate Side Parking Suspension Calendar